owk24/capstoneModelling/README.md

 the txt file.

-If Pycharm is being used, [this link](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html) is helpful in configuring the environment needed to run the python files.
+If Pycharm is being used, [this link](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html) is helpful in configuring the environment needed to run the python files with venv.

 Members: Owen Kim and Lakshay Verma